 What can an English tabloid journalist hired by Piers Morgan reporting for the United Kingdom’s Daily Mirror to write exploitative editorials have in common with an award winning country music star from Canada?
 Remarkably it was from the power of the written word that a message crossed international waters that kick started an endeavour to end child prostitution and human trafficking in a country where the government has clearly turned a blind eye.
-Human Trafficking is an issue all over the world, whether you want to believe it or not, but Brazil is one of the main countries that has turned it into an enterprising business venture for poor individuals looking to climb the social ladder.
+Human Trafficking is an issue all over the world, whether you want to believe it or not, but Brazil is one of the main countries that has turned it into a business venture for poor individuals looking to climb the social ladder.
 The peculiar characteristic about this country is that since 1970 the population of Catholic followers has reduced from a profound 90% to 65% recorded members in 2010.
-Even with the second largest Evangelical population in the world it is easy to comprehend that the majority of fervent followers feel disenfranchised.
+Even with the second largest Evangelical population in the world it is not hard to comprehend that the majority of fervent followers feel disenfranchised.
 With young children losing their innocence to criminality and prostitution and families living with constant worry and injustice for their exploited children, that belief in a God that fails to answer is taking hold on a wanting country.

-The root of the problem is in the legislation and state infrastructure.
-Child councillors generally had a fear of making enemies within a town that had lost the perspective of how unjustifiable child prostitution is.
+The root of the problem is in the local legislation and state infrastructure.
+Child councillors generally have a fear of making enemies within a town that had lost the perspective of how unjustifiable child prostitution really is.
 Unfortunately the children councils and many political figures in the book accepted the reality of child exploitation as a part of the regional landscape, but the one thing that stuck with me was the fear the “John’s” had that their identity would be made public for the infraction.
 In the city of Araçi 20% of the men were involved in child exploitation, and within that number 60% of those men are retired and viewed this behaviour as culturally accepted.
-This was regarded as such a trivial matter that in a popular forró song their is a lyric expressing that “the remedy for an old horse is to eat young grass”.
+This was regarded as such a trivial matter that in a popular forró song there is a lyric expressing that “the remedy for an old horse is to eat young grass”.
 With the Brazilian infrastructure viewing this as some sort of economical stimulus, Matt and Dean should start some sort of To Catch A Predator with a Brazilian Chris Hanson investigative reporter to strike fear in the community and the potential shaming for life.

 The life of suffering among young girls on the BR-116 in Brazil certainly ends in drug addiction and even death.
 More often than not for these girls it starts at a young age when they are sexually abused by someone in their immediate family.
 Where the line between promiscuity and prostitution is quickly blurred, these girls have no chance when every figure in their lives preys on their innocence leaving them a shell of their former selves.
-Once the girls lose the light in their eyes and succumb to the presence of abuse in their lives their future in prostitution is pretty much set in stone.
-The only logical decision for them is to at least get compensated for it.
+Once the girls lose the light in their eyes and succumb to the presence of abuse, their future in prostitution is pretty much set in stone.
+The only logical conclusion for them is to at least get compensated for it.

 One problem I had with the structure of the book was how the story of all the girls melded together.
 I would have preferred chapters dedicated to each girl so I would have had a better chance to differentiate each story making it more memorable for me.
-The two stories that were very impactful were the stories of Leilah aka Leidiane and Mariana.
-I was also intrigued by Mariana’s reference to survival and the black Earth, I wish I would have learned more about the aspects of their lives that people in more developed countries could never imagine to be their own reality.
+The two stories that were impactful were the stories of Leilah aka Leidiane and Mariana.
+I was also intrigued by Mariana’s reference to survival and the black Earth, I wish I would have learned more about the aspects of their lives that people in more developed countries could never imagine to be a possibility for their own reality.
 This book is recommended for anyone looking to gain a better perspective of the troubles facing the young children of Brazil and how two normal guys are working to solve them.